captainbrosset/patrickbrosset.com/content/articles/previewsrc.md

 An `<img>` inside a `<picture>` element can still use the `previewsrc` attribute.
 The existing `<picture>`, `srcset`, and `sizes` algorithms continue selecting the final image.

-## Would you use this?

-Let us know how you feel about this [proposal](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/ImagePreview/explainer.md).

-Is the problem worth solving at the web platform level?
-What would consitute the minimal viable solution for you to adopt this API?

-You can send your feedback by opening a new issue on our [GitHub repository](https://github.com/MicrosoftEdge/MSEdgeExplainers/issues/new?template=image-preview.md).